zakisaati/Pseudomonas_pangenome/README.md

 ---
 ## Guide
+- The [Analyses](./analyses/ folder contains data and codes needed to compute the genome analyses.

   - To inspect the codes and programs used to annotate genomes or proteomes, and to evaluate genome completeness and quality go to the [genomes_annotation](./analyses/genomes_annotation.md) section.
 This section details many diverse annotation steps.

   - To see how we created the phylogenetic tree of _Pseudomonas_ , go to [phylogeny](./analyses/phylogeny.md).

   - To see how we built an analyze the _Pseudomonas_ pangenome, and then searched for proteins or functions associated with the _Pseudomonas_ isolation sources go to [pangenome_creation_and_enrichment_analyses](./analyses/pangenome_creation_and_enrichment_analyses.md).

 - To inspect the codes used for the generation of graphics and figures, go to the [Figures](./Figures/figures.md) section.
 This folder also includes the [Source Data](./Figures/Source_data) needed to create each graphic.